25 Sample Personal Recommendation Letters (Tips & Examples)

 Professional Tips for Writing

-Writing a personal recommendation letter is a big responsibility.
-The recommender of the letter should be effective in communicating the applicant’s qualities.
-The information contained in the recommendation letter should be enough to elicit consideration of the applicant by the recipient.
-It is, therefore, important the recommender consider the following tips when he/she decides to write the personal recommendation letter:
+Writing this letter is a big responsibility.
+The recommender should be effective in communicating the applicant’s qualities.
+The information contained in it should be enough to elicit consideration from the recipient.
+It is, therefore, important that the recommender consider the following tips when they decide to write it:

-• Think before saying yes: The recommender of a personal recommendation letter ought to have no reservation regarding the applicant he/she is writing about.
-The recommender should decline a request to write a recommendation for an applicant that is not well known to him/her.
+• Think before saying yes: The recommender of the letter ought to have no reservations regarding the applicant they are writing about.
+The recommender should decline a request to write a recommendation for an applicant who is not well known to them.

-The recommender should ensure that he/she can write a referral that depicts his/her confidence in the applicant.
-Suppose the recommender cannot, then he/she should politely advise the applicant to find someone else who can write a recommendation that does not jeopardize consideration for the position by the recipient.
+The recommender should ensure that they can write a referral that depicts their confidence in the applicant.
+Suppose the recommender cannot, then they should politely advise the applicant to find someone else who can write a recommendation that does not jeopardize consideration for the position by the recipient.

 • Know the deadline: The recommender should find out the deadline for the submission of all applications.
-This will enable that recommender to find out how long he/she must write the personal recommendation letter.
+This will enable that recommender to find out how long they must write the letter.

-Suppose that the recommender feels that he/she cannot write the letter in time for the submission deadline, then he/she should inform the applicant to provide them with enough time to find someone else to write the letter.
+Suppose that the recommender feels that they cannot write the letter in time for the submission deadline, then they should inform the applicant to provide them with enough time to find someone else to write the letter.

 • Be honest: The information provided by the personal recommender should be honest.
-Honesty by the recommender indicates that he/she is a credible individual and that the recipient should trust his/her recommendation.
+Honesty by the recommender indicates that they are a credible individual and that the recipient should trust their recommendation.
 Writing an honest recommendation letter that is not full of exaggerated details also reflects positively on the applicant.

 • Focus on positive qualities: The recommender should focus on the uplifting qualities of the applicant.
 Stating the applicant’s positive qualities can help the applicant stand out from other candidates.